robinreni96/Automatic-Face-Detection-Annotation-and-Preprocessing/README.md

 # Automatic-Face-Detection-Annotation-and-Preprocessing
 For creating a facial recognition model we need the facial landmarked data from the images .
 To get it , we need to manually label all the images using the labeltools , annotate the image with their coordiantes and then convert it to a csv file .
 Then we preprocess it to respective data file format like tfrecord etc. To make it easy for the AI Developers , I coded this module which can automatically detect , annotate , collect the coordinates , convert to csv and to tfrecord .
-And I added a feature to visulaize your detected face on the image according to the classes also.
+And I added a feature to visulaize your detected face on the image according by their respective classes.

 <p align="center">